cccbr/runningatower/content/docs/buildingateam/planning/index.md

 ## Plan Ahead

-To get the most out of the time available plan at least one touch ahead, ideally two.
-This will reduce gaps between touches and allow more ringing time.
+To get the most out of the time available plan at least one touch ahead.
+This should reduce gaps between touches and allow more ringing time.

 - Know what is going to be rung next and for whose primary benefit.
-Ringers benefit from knowing what is coming next, they can mentally rehearse or even look up things while they are sitting out.
+Ringers benefit from knowing what is coming next, they can mentally rehearse or even look up things while sitting out.
 If sessions are regularly run to a pattern, ringers start to follow the pattern and know when they are likely to get a chance to ring what they need to practice.
 - Try to avoid the trap where the ‘good’ ringer(s) only come at the end of the practice for the ‘good/advanced ringing’.
 - Assess what the least and most advanced levels of ringing that there is value in performing.
 If a practice session, there is little point practicing what all the ringers present have already mastered.
-- There is no point in trying to ring something for which there are not got enough competent ringers to support the one or two who are learning.
+- There is no point in trying to ring something for which there are not got enough competent ringers to support those who are learning.
 - Triage the ringers by ability.
 Ringers' abilities and experience vary.
 Roughly assign the ringers to at least, a learner, middling and higher ability group.
 Be prepared to adjust this as the session proceeds, we all have good days and bad days.
 - Try to arrange the ringing so that everyone gets something out of the session.
 - Sequence the touches to provide opportunities for the ringers, from the three groups, in turn.
 Aim to start with the simplest ringing needed for the least able group and end with the most advanced that the higher ability group should be able to ring well.
 The aim is to end on a high point, one that hopefully allows the less able to hear what better ringing sounds like.

 {{<hint info>}}

-For a ninety-minute practice session, you now have a basic template of 11 touches.
+For a ninety-minute practice session, you should now have a basic template of 11 touches.
 - Ring up, in peal if you can (and the bells are down).
 - Simple touch for some members of least able group.
 - Relatively simple touch for middle ability group.